 Begin your adventure in Southern Virginia at Occoneechee State Park, located along the shores of Buggs Island Lake (also referred to as “Kerr Lake” by some).
 Rent boats, paddleboards, kayaks, and other watersports gear through Clarksville Water Sports, a local rental company that has locations on Route 58 as well as a small shop at the Occoneechee Marina Dock.
 Take your rental out for some smooth sailing along the manmade lake, and be sure to snag a picture underneath the Route 58 bridge—the narrow water route makes for an epic shot.

-After your morning paddle on the water, cross the bridge into the small but charming town of Clarksville for lunch at Lamplighter Restaurant & Lounge.
-With a menu consisting of American favorites, you’ll find a wide array of sandwiches, burgers, soups, and salads, as well as specialty plates like the Fish & Chips or the Hawaiian Chicken, all at affordable prices.
+After your morning paddle on the water, cross the bridge into the small but charming town of Clarksville for lunch at Bridgewater Bar & Grill.
+With a menu consisting of American favorites, you’ll find a wide array of fresh-cut steaks, seafood, burgers, pastas, and salads, all at affordable prices.

 Finish lunch and head just up the hill to the Cottage Barn, a furniture shop that specializes in restoring vintage pieces.
 In addition to one-of-a-kind furniture finds and home accents, the shop carries Homestead Creamery Ice Cream, so we recommend picking up a cone with your favorite flavor before browsing the wares.

-Spend an hour or two strolling the shops along Virginia Avenue in Clarksville, including Hite’s Clothing, a contemporary clothing boutique for both men and women, Virginia Avenue Mall, a seemingly endless store filled with all sorts of knickknacks from over 30 independent retailers, and Galleria on the Lake, known for their selection of Virginia wine, beer, and locally made goodies (get a tub or three of the Birdie’s Pimento Cheese—you’ll thank us later).
+Spend an hour or two strolling the shops along Virginia Avenue in Clarksville, including Hite’s Clothing, a contemporary clothing boutique for both men and women, and Virginia Avenue Mall, a seemingly endless store filled with all sorts of knickknacks from over 30 independent retailers.

-Before leaving Clarksville, travel to Buggs Island Brewing to get a taste for the local craft beer scene.
+Before leaving Clarksville, travel to Buggs Island Brewing to get a taste for the local craft beer scene while enjoying gorgeous views of the lake.
 The pet-friendly brewery carries an impressive lineup; we liked the Without a Paddle IPA and Kerr Lake Kolsch, but ordering a flight is the best way to sample your way through the brews before choosing a pint.